stereobooster/zipper/Readme.md

 ## TODO

+- TODO
+  - Explainer for PwZ
+  - Start / stop derivation button with 5 second pause between steps
-- PwZ
+  - Finish implementation of PwZ
     - Fig. 17.
 Code for the derivative using zippers with expression and context sharing.
 Changes relative to Figure 14 in bold.
     - Fig. 22.
 Code for the derivative using zippers without memoization tables.
 Changes relative to Figure 17 in bold.
 Except for highlighting, this figure is identical to Figure 1.
+  - Problem of disappering zippers in PwZ vizualization
+  - Parser for a simplified "grammar"
+    - `S -> a | b`
+    - `()`, whitespace, quotes
+  - Tree compaction
+  - Refactor: remove level from Tree
 - Fix display "Zipper + tree"
   - need to change order in which nodes (and edges ?) are printed out.
 Topological sort?
 - BUG: Zipper for a "cycled tree" in "LCRS tree" mode - sometimes draws double edges